Estadio Santiago Bernabéu

 Address: Avenida de Concha Espina 1, Madrid

-Eat, drink, and sleep
+Eat, drink, and sleep near the Bernabeu

 Only slightly further away are Espahotel Plaza Basílica, Hotel Gran Atlanta, Hostal Falfes, Hostal Los Ángeles, and Sunotel Amaral.
-They get good reviews, are all close to several metro stations, are reasonably priced between €50.00 and €100.00 per night, and no further than 20 minutes walking from the Bernabéu.
-For all hotels near the Bernabéu click here.
-If you prefer to stay in the city centre, these are your options.
+They get good reviews, are all close to several metro stations, tend to be reasonably priced between €50.00 and €100.00 per night, and no further than 20 minutes walking from the Bernabeu.

-Tickets
+Real Madrid Tickets

 Stadium tours

-Real Madrid offers self-guided stadium tours, during which you follow a route through the stadium.
+Real Madrid offer self-guided stadium tours, during which you follow a route through the stadium.
 The route includes the dugouts, presidential box, press room, changing rooms, players’ tunnel and trophy room, and ends in the club shop.

 The stadium is opened Mondays to Saturdays from 10:00 am to 7:00 pm, and Sundays and public holidays from 10:30 am to 6:30 am.
 On matchdays the tour is open until 5 hours before kickoff (though with limited access).

 No reservations are required, though the tour can be booked online.
-Entrance costs €16.00.
+Entrance costs €25.00 with further premium options available.

 Realmadrid.com – Official website of Real Madrid CA.